 WHAT IS A CREDIT CARD?

 A credit card is a small, rectangular piece of plastic that allows you to take a line of credit, or a loan, any time you make a purchase.
 You can get this card and line of credit from many different issuers, like banks or even stores.

 How is a credit card different from a debit card, you ask?
 A debit card is using money that YOU have in the bank.
 That money is automatically removed from the bank when you make purchases.
 A credit card is using the issuer's money when you buy something, which you then are billed for to pay back at a later date.
 Unlike a debit card, a credit card's activity is reported to the credit bureaus.
 That is why they are a great way to build your credit score when you use them responsibly!

 HOW DO CREDIT CARD LIMITS WORK?

-If your limit is $10,000, you should never be charging more than $3,000.
-Even if you're paying it off monthly!
+If your limit is $10,000, you should never charge more than $3,000 in a billing cycle (even if you're paying it off monthly)!
 If you find that you're going over the 30% every month, you should call your credit card company to see if you can extend your credit limit.
 This doesn't mean that you now get to spend MORE money, though!
-This just lets you stay within that 30% so that it'll help your credit score rather than hurting it.
+This just allows you to stay within that 30%, so it'll help your credit score rather than hurting it.

 CREDIT CARD BALANCE

-Your credit card balance is the amount that you've charged on your card and haven't paid back yet.
-Each time that you make a payment on your card, you pay down your balance.
-And each time that you use your card to buy something, you add to your balance.
+Your credit card balance is the amount you've charged on your card and haven't paid back yet.
+Each time you make a payment on your card, you pay down your balance.
+And each time you use your card to buy something, you add to your balance.